Gameloft: Studios

+Gameloft opened more than 20 studios in total between 2000 and 2010.
+The group is multiplying its openings, at the same pace as its spectacular growth, with some years seeing an increase in turnover of more than 70% at once (with a peak increase of over 120% in 2004).

 In July 2011, Glenn Watson, lead programmer of Gameloft's Auckland offshoot, stated that the company's management created a "constant sense of urgency" at its studio, having employees regularly work 12- to 14-hour days.
 A new studio in New Orleans was opened in August 2011, taking advantage of tax breaks granted by the government of Louisiana in July 2009 to establish 150 new jobs.

+On 29 January 2013, Gameloft's India studio in Hyderabad was closed midway through the workday, leaving 250 people unemployed.

+In 2014, Gameloft Brisbane, a new studio of the group, opened its doors in Australia, and was the last studio created before the financial crisis (which will lead to layoffs and closures) that mainly took place between 2015 and 2019.